Updated: May 10, 2026

 Syntagma Square

-This is the most important distinction when booking.
+This is the most important distinction when booking an Acropolis-view hotel.

-Best Hotels with Private Room & Balcony Views
+Best Hotels with Private Room and Balcony Views

 The view from our suite at A for Athens Hotel.

-Adrian Hotel (Plaka): A wonderful mid-range hotel with a prime location.
-Its top-floor rooms and rooftop terrace offer fantastic, direct views of the Acropolis.
+- Adrian Hotel (Plaka): A simple, friendly, mid-range hotel with a prime Plaka location.
+The top-floor rooms and rooftop terrace offer very good Acropolis views for the price.
+Best for travelers who care more about location and view than luxury extras.

 Best Hotels with Rooftop Views